 Planning a trip to Denmark?
 Great idea!
 This Denmark Travel Guide will show you things to do in Denmark, cities in Denmark you should definitely visit, and lots of practical information to help you plan your Denmark trip.

-Denmark is located in Northern Europe, bordering Germany, the Baltic Sea, and the North Sea.
+Denmark is located in the north of Europe, bordering Germany, the Baltic Sea, and the North Sea.
 The Nordic country is the smallest and southernmost of the Scandinavian countries.
-The country is made up of the Danish Archipelago and consists of around 406 islands, 70 of which are inhabited in Denmark.
+The small country is made up of the Danish Archipelago and consists of around 406 islands, 70 of which are inhabited in Denmark.

 Officially known as the Kingdom of Denmark, it also includes the Faroe Island and Greenland.
 It’s one of the founding members of NATO and is also a member of the European Union, the World Trade Organization and the Organization for Economic Co-operation and Development (OECD) and International Monetary Fund (IMF).

 The laid-back country has a rich culture and history with several UNESCO World Heritage Sites to visit.
 With a world-class food scene, Denmark is a foodie’s paradise.

 - The best places to stay in Denmark

 - What to pack for Denmark

 - The best time to visit Denmark

 - Famous events in Denmark